-About the Irving K. Barber Learning Centre space on Vancouver Campus
+About the Irving K. Barber Learning Centre on UBC's Vancouver Campus

 Community engagement is a key commitment of the Learning Centre, and of UBC.
 The Small Business Accelerator, which focuses on assisting small businesses and entrepreneurs throughout British Columbia, is an excellent example of how the Learning Centre is working to achieve its community engagement objectives.
 You can learn more about all of our community engagement initiatives at ikblc.ubc.ca.

 In 2009 the Director of the Learning Centre and the Community Engagement Librarian traveled to five cities across BC to consult widely about the various communities' needs for secondary market research.
-Our existing information services emerged from those important discussions, and we are grateful for the many colleagues and organizations that continue to work with us today.
+Our existing information services emerged from those important discussions, and we are grateful for the many colleagues and organizations that inform our work and continue to work with us today.